 What are bananas?

-For the uninitiated, this is what a regular banana looks like:
+For the uninitiated, this is what a regular fresh raw bananas looks like:

 Bananas contain many vital nutrients such as potassium, magnesium, and Vitamins B6 and C. This superfood has been studied extensively and provides health benefits such as lower blood pressure, increased potassium intake, bone growth, and nutrient absorption.